Scott Tinsley

-Scott Tinsley (born November 14, 1959) is a former American football quarterback who played for one season in the National Football League for the Philadelphia Eagles in 1987.
+Scott Tinsley (born November 14, 1959) is an American former professional football player who was a quarterback who played for one season in the National Football League (NFL) for the Philadelphia Eagles in 1987.
 He was signed by the Los Angeles Rams as an undrafted free agent in 1984.
-He played college football at USC.
+He played college football for the USC Trojans.

 Professional career

 Los Angeles Rams

-Tinsley was signed by the Los Angeles Rams as an undrafted free agent following the 1984 NFL Draft.
+Tinsley wa signed by the Los Angeles Rams as an undrafted free agent following the 1984 NFL draft.
 He was placed on the injured reserve list on August 21, 1984.

 Philadelphia Eagles

 Tinsley signed with the Philadelphia Eagles as a replacement player during the 1987 players strike.
 He played in 3 games and started 2.
 The Eagles lost all 3 games played with replacement players.